mort3za/webpack-starter/README.md

-# Starter project
+# Starter Webpack project
+Runs a localhost server, watches files and has live reloading.
-Uses webpack, webpack-cli, webpack-dev-server, babel.
+Uses webpack and babel.

 ## Commands
 `npm start` to open in browser in development mode